Mohamed-H-Hussein/Research-Trainings-2024/README.md

 These trainings were selected to:

-* Gain hands-on experience in **multi-omics analysis, EEG-based neurotechnology, and genomics**
+* Gain hands-on experience in **Data analysis, EEG-based neurotechnology, and genomics**
 * Apply computational methods to **biological and biomedical datasets**
 * Integrate theoretical knowledge with **practical project workflows**
 * Enhance skills in **data analysis, visualization, and scientific reporting**